 What even is a “comedy book”?
-That’s not a distinction used on signs hanging over a shelf in many if any bookstores, nor is it used to narrow a search at any online booksellers, and it’s not something publishers, editors, or critics use.
+It’s not a distinction used on signs hanging over a shelf in many (if any) bookstores, and it’s not a term publishers, editors, or critics use.
 It’s kind of an umbrella title we use here to describe a book about comedy or an adjacent figure or subject.
-Like obscenity or passive-aggressive behavior, it’s hard to define in the abstract; we just know it when we see it.
+Like “obscenity” or “passive-aggressive behavior” or “dread,” it’s hard to define in the abstract; we just know it when we see it.

-A comedy book is a book about being funny; or what is funny; or what it takes to be funny; or about the business, industry, or process of being funny, usually written by someone who has made a decent living for themselves and/or become a living legend via continued acts of comedy — comics, comedic actors, screenwriters, sitcom showrunners, self-proclaimed “humorists,” and such.
+A comedy book is a book about being funny, or what is funny, or what it takes to be funny, or about the business or process of being funny, usually written by someone who has made a decent living from comedy — comics, comedic actors, screenwriters, sitcom showrunners, “humorists,” and such.
 A comedy book might also be a book that is just plain funny, on purpose, like a comic novel.
-We basically just mean any book a voracious comedy nerd would enjoy, the kind of book for someone who reads Vulture’s comedy coverage on a regular basis.
-In other words, these are books you will enjoy.
-And as luck would have it, the comedy books released so far in 2022 that we’re writing about here — arranged chronologically by release date — are all pretty terrific.

 So You Need to Decide, by Beth Lapides